mntsx/torch_nd_conv/README.md

 ## Introduction

-**torch_nd_conv** repository contains a fully Python written implementation of n-dimensional convolution operations using PyTorch.
+**torch_nd_conv** contains a fully Python written implementation of n-dimensional convolution operation using **PyTorch** as its only dependency.

 ### Key Features

-- **Arbitrary-Dimensional Convolution (`Conv`)**: Implements convolution operations in any number of dimensions, extending beyond PyTorch's native 2D and 3D convolutions.
+- **Arbitrary Dimension Convolution**: implements convolution (`Conv`) operation for input spaces any number of dimensions.
-- **Auxiliary Classes (`Fold` and `Unfold`)**: Provides `Fold` and `Unfold` classes necessary for the implementation and manipulation of n-dimensional convolutions.
+- **Auxiliary Classes**: provides `Fold` and `Unfold` classes - instrumental for the manipulation of N-dimensional feature spaces.
-- **PyTorch Integration**: All classes inherit from `torch.nn.Module`, ensuring seamless integration with existing PyTorch workflows.
+- **PyTorch Integration**: all classes inherit from `torch.nn.Module` - ensuring seamless integration with existing PyTorch workflows.
-- **Python 3.12+**: Developed using Python version 3.12, ensuring compatibility with the latest Python features and optimizations.
+- **Python 3.12+**: developed using Python version 3.12 - taking advantage of some its new features and optimizations.

 ## Usage Notes